vizZ/soundscreen/README.md

 ---
 Initially the idea was to have [Roboletric](http://robolectric.org/) setup with a bit of sweetnes, like [Mockito](https://code.google.com/p/mockito/) and [FEST Android](http://square.github.io/fest-android/) or to play a little with [RoboSpock](http://robospock.org/).
 I was also wondering how/if you can test this kind of app with [Robotium](https://code.google.com/p/robotium/) and/or [Calabash](http://calaba.sh/).

 Unfortunatelly, while adding robolectric setup I was not able to overcome the issue mentioned in Android Studio 0.3.5 release note, so I introduced a small set of classic instrumentation tests only.
-You can run them with
+You can run them with your IDE or with:

+	./gradlew clean connectedInstrumentTest

 References: